cherryisaac/Snake-Game/README.md

 - Timer indicator does not resume where it left off after game unpauses on Hard mode

 Future features I would like to implement:
-- A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode
 - Time attack mode where the snake collects as many apples in a given time frame (2 or 5 or 10 min)
 - BONUS: Maybe add an intro sequence to the game (not likely, but interested in the concept)

 TODOs:
 - Set up time mode settings
-- Set up High Score Menu selection in Main Menu
+- Fix High score menu does not close when the shift button is pressed again
-- Set up High Scores prompt after Game Over if the player got a new high score
+- Fix high score prompt position after a player gets a new high score
+- Fix player's difficulty being overwritten when the player changes difficulties and gets a new high score
 - If the player gets 100 or more apples than a victory sequence is triggered
 - Set the cardboard box mechanic as an unlockable for getting 75 or more apples on Normal difficulty, 50 or more on Hard mode or 35 or more on Insane mode.